 A phase diagram is common way to represent the various phases of a substance and the conditions under which each phase exists.

-The phase diagram for a substance is shown below.
+Each substance has an unique phase diagram.
+An example of a phase diagram is shown below.
 This particular substance exists in a single form as a solid.
-A purple dot on the phase diagram marks the current state (temperature and pressure).

-The cylinder at the lower right has a movable barrier and contains a pure sample of the substance.
-The color of the substance indicates its phase: green for the solid phase, blue for the liquid phase, and red for the gas phase.
-For the liquid and gas phases, the shade of the color is related to its density.
+The cylinder at the lower right has a movable barrier and contains a pure sample of the substance (and nothing else).
+The color of the substance indicates its phase: yellow for the solid phase, blue for the liquid phase, and red for the gas phase.
+For the liquid and gas phases, the shade of the color is related to the density of the substance.